 The other day, a friend sent me a message letting me know that one of my images had been posted on someone else’s Instagram account.
 At first, I was bothered by this, but when I asked for more details, he told me that the person who posted the image had left my watermark intact and had commented under the image that she loved my work.
 This made me think two things: 1) It’s flattering to have others go through the effort of re-posting your work as a way to praise it, and 2) I’m glad I use watermarks.

 I use a watermark on every image I post online.
 The only time I wouldn’t include a watermark would be for physical prints.
-I’ve read the various arguments for and against, but after thinking through both sides, the decision to use a watermark seems best, at least for me and my current goals.
+I’ve read the various arguments for and against, but after thinking through both sides, the decision to use a watermark seems best, at least for me and my current goals and the types of images I post here.
 Here’s why.

 Argument against: it ruins the image.